-Seagate is the worldwide leader in the design, manufacture and marketing of hard disc drives and storage solutions, providing products for a wide-range of applications, including Enterprise, Desktop, Mobile Computing, Consumer Electronics and Branded Solutions.
-Seagate’s business model leverages technology leadership and world-class manufacturing to deliver industry-leading innovation and quality to its global customers, with the goal of being the time-to-market leader in all markets in which it participates.
-The company is committed to providing award-winning products, customer support and reliability to meet the world’s growing demand for information storage.
+Seagate is the worldwide leader in the design, manufacture and marketing of hard disc drives and storage solutions, providing products for a wide range of applications, including Enterprise, Desktop, Mobile Computing, Consumer Electronics and Branded Solutions.
+Seagate's business model leverages technology leadership and world-class manufacturing to deliver industry-leading innovation and quality to its global customers, with the goal of being the time-to-market leader in all markets in which it participates.
+The Company is committed to delivering award-winning products, customer support and reliability to meet the world's growing demand for information storage.
 Seagate can be found around the globe and at http://www.seagate.com.

 Seagate, Seagate Technology and the Wave logo are registered trademarks of Seagate LLC.
-When referring to hard drive capacity, one gigabyte, or GB, equals one billion bytes and one terabyte, or TB, equals one trillion bytes.
-Your computer’s operating system may use a different standard of measurement and report a lower capacity.
+When referring to drive capacity, one gigabyte, or GB, equals one billion bytes; and one terabyte, or TB, equals one trillion bytes.
+Your computer operating system may use a different standard of measurement and report a lower capacity.
 In addition, some of the listed capacity is used for formatting and other functions, and thus will not be available for data storage.
 Quantitative usage examples for various applications are for illustrative purposes.
 Actual quantities will vary based on various factors, including file size, file format, features and application software.
-Seagate reserves the right to change, without notice, product offerings or specifications.
+Seagate reserves the right to change product offerings or specifications without notice.